 We have heard from a few people that they are running a 235/75/15 BFGoodrich KO2 tire on 2nd gen Crosstreks with no lift, no modification to the body, and only slight rubbing at full lock.
 You can test fit this set up, but we definitely recommend a lift kit before putting a tire this big on your Crosstrek.

-It is possible to fit a large tire without a body lift.
-We can’t guarantee the best fit with this set up, but you can see Jesse’s Crosstrek on big tires before he had a lift kit installed.
+It is possible to fit a large tire without a lift.
+We can’t guarantee the best fit with this set up, but you can see that there are options that work for non-lifted Crosstreks.

 This article has focused mainly on 15 inch options.
-However, we recieved an email from Joel who’s running a 16″ inch wheel and tire combo on his Crosstrek.
+However, we received an email from Joel who’s running a 16″ inch wheel and tire combo on his Crosstrek.
 He was kind enough to share photos of his setup and give his opinion after using a set of offroad wheels and tires.

 “Hey guys, I was just reading over your article regarding biggest tire size you can fit on a crosstrek and figured I’d give my two cents.
 I’m currently running a 215/65/R16 K02 on a 16” Motegi rally rim (MR 139).
 I couldn’t be happier with the fit, and I find it has a good balance between highway driving and off roading.
 Yes, the tire is slightly narrower, but I actually prefer it that way.
 Anwyho, thanks for the quality material!
 I’ll be checking your stuff out more often.
 Cheers!”

 We really appreciate getting input like this from you guys and girls!
 Thanks again, Joel!